gigacide/custom-dob/README.md

 When your block is published, other people can install it and start using it inside the Tripetto form builder.
 All details on how to do that can be found [here](https://tripetto.com/sdk/docs/builder/integrate/guides/blocks/).

 ## 📖 Documentation
 Tripetto has practical, extensive documentation.
-Find everything you need on [tripetto.com/sdk/docs/](https://tripetto.com/sdk/docs/).
+Find everything you need at [tripetto.com/sdk/docs/](https://tripetto.com/sdk/docs/).

 ## 🆘 Support
 Run into issues or bugs?
 Report them [here](https://gitlab.com/tripetto/blocks/boilerplate/issues).